dougthecook logo

 Directions

-Mix grape juice, water, pectin and lemon juice in a pan.
-Bring to boil then simmer 4 minutes, stirring constantly.
+Stir in grape juice, sugar, and lemon juice in a pan.
+Bring to rapid boil then simmer, uncovered, for 5 minutes, stirring constantly.
+Jelly should be 220 degrees (8 deg above boiling).

 Remove from heat.
+Skim off the foam.
 Ladle into sterilized 1/2 pint jars.
 I use a canning funnel.
 Cover and store in refrigerator.

 It may take a day or so for the jelly to set.